PhaserEditor2D/PhaserEditor/docs/canvas.rst

 .. image:: images/AddGroupMenu.png
 	:alt: Add group menu.

-Note to create a group with the selection objects you can press the ``G`` key.
+Note to create a group with the selected objects you can press the ``G`` key.

 Other group operations are:

-- Break group (``Shift+G``): it re-parents the children and destroy the group.
+- Break group (``Shift+G``): it re-parents the children and destroys the group.
-- Trim group (``T``): it remove the blank spaces around the children.
+- Trim group (``T``): it removes the blank spaces around the children.

 Object morphing
 ~~~~~~~~~~~~~~~

-The common way to create an object is by adding an asset into the scene and it create a regular sprite (``Phaser.Sprite``).
+The common way to create an object is by adding an asset to the scene and it creates a regular sprite (``Phaser.Sprite``).
 If you want to create a different type of object (like a button or a tile) you have two options: the `From the context menu` option or the morphing option.

-To morphing an object mean to convert an object from one type to other type, for example, to morph a sprite into a button or into a tile sprite.
-When you morph an object into other type it keeps the same properties, like transformation, texture, body.
+To morphing an object means to convert an object from one type to another type, for example, to morph a sprite into a button or into a tile sprite.
+When you morph an object into another type it keeps the same properties, like transformation, texture, body.

 To morph an object right click on it and select one of the options displayed in the ``Sprite → Morph To...`` menu:

 .. image:: images/MorphObjectTo.png
-	:alt: Morph object to other type.
+	:alt: Morph object to another type.

-In addition you can press the ``L`` key to morph the selected sprite to a tile sprite, and resize it.
+In addition, you can press the ``L`` key to morph the selected sprite to a tile sprite, and resize it.
 It is a handy shortcut for games based on fixed-size art.
 If the sprite is already a tile sprite it just show the handlers to resize it.

 Dynamic object creation
 ~~~~~~~~~~~~~~~~~~~~~~~

-Many genres of games create the levels dynamically, or part of the levels.
+Many genres of games create the levels dynamically or part of the levels.
 With Canvas you can design the sprite and group prefabs and then create instances of them dynamically.

 Dynamic creation of sprite prefab objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^